RaduAntonio/MLP-Classifier-Grid-Search-on-UCI-Bank-Marketing-Dataset/README.md

 # MLP Classifier Grid Search on UCI Bank Marketing Dataset

-> Systematic hyperparameter exploration of Multi-Layer Perceptron architectures for binary classification on the UCI Bank Marketing dataset (`bank-additional`).
+> Systematic hyperparameter exploration of Multi-Layer Perceptron architectures for binary classification on the UCI Bank Marketing dataset .

 ---